apoorvagadkari/Fraud-Detection-API/README.md

 Started DemoApplication in X.XXX seconds

 The server is now running on http://localhost:8080
+You can check by clicking on the URl above but you can skip as well, will still work fine

+Now open a different terminal and again go to the same url (in fraud-detection-api)

-Testing the API
+# Testing the API

-Option 1: Using cURL (Mac/Linux/Windows Git Bash) - Use another terminal and locate to the same path that is fraud-dtection-api
+Using cURL (Mac/Linux/Windows Git Bash)

 curl -X POST http://localhost:8080/api/score-transaction \
   -H "Content-Type: application/json" \